Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 You must jointo get the full test results to help you choose the best iron supplement.
 You will get results for 12 supplements selected by ConsumerLab.com and for 8 others that passed voluntary certification testing, as well as information about three supplements similar to one that passed testing.

 In this comprehensive report on iron supplements, you'll discover:

-- The pros and cons of different forms of iron (such as carbonyl iron, ferrous bisglycinate chelate, ferrous fumarate, ferrous gluconate, and ferrous sulfate, as well as heme iron polypeptide, iron protein succinylate, polysaccharide iron complex, and plant-based iron) and which may be best for you
+The pros and cons of different forms of iron (such as carbonyl iron, ferrous bisglycinate chelate, ferrous fumarate, ferrous gluconate, and ferrous sulfate, as well as heme iron polypeptide, iron protein succinylate, polysaccharide iron complex, and plant-based iron) and which may be the best iron supplement for you